meghapsimatrix/simhelpers/README.md

 This is a basic example which shows you how to solve a common problem.
 WE use the `welch_res` dataset included in the package.
-Here we are caclulating the absolute performance criteria for the estimate of the mean difference.
+Here we are calculating the absolute performance criteria for the estimate of the mean difference.

 ``` r